MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/the-testsigning-boot-configuration-option.md

 ---
-title: The TESTSIGNING Boot Configuration Option
+title: Loading Test Signed Code
-description: The TESTSIGNING Boot Configuration Option ms.assetid: 4898595e-20c9-4607-aad7-792f7d1074e4 ms.date: 04/20/2017
+description: Describes how to enable loading of test signed drivers using the TESTSIGNING option with BCDEdit tool ms.assetid: 4898595e-20c9-4607-aad7-792f7d1074e4 ms.date: 04/20/2017 ms.localizationpriority: medium
-ms.localizationpriority: medium
 ---

-# The TESTSIGNING Boot Configuration Option
+# Enable Loading of Test Signed Drivers

-You can configure a system to load test-signed kernel-mode code, whether it runs Windows Vista or a later version of Windows.
-You configure this option by using the boot configuration data editor, BCDEdit.exe, to enable or disable TESTSIGNING, a boot configuration option.
-Loading of test-signed code is not enabled by default, and you must have Administrator rights to enable this option.
+By default, Windows does not load test-signed kernel-mode drivers.
+To change this behavior and enable test-signed drivers to load, use the boot configuration data editor, BCDEdit.exe, to enable or disable TESTSIGNING, a boot configuration option.
+You must have Administrator rights to enable this option.

 > [!Note]
 > For 64-bit versions of Windows Vista and later versions of Windows, the kernel-mode code signing policy requires that all kernel-mode code have a digital signature.
 However, in most cases, an unsigned driver can be installed and loaded on 32-bit versions of Windows Vista and later versions of Windows.
-For more information, see [Driver Signing Policy](kernel-mode-code-signing-policy--windows-vista-and-later-.md) for Windows Vista and later versions of Windows.
+For more information, see [Driver Signing Policy](kernel-mode-code-signing-policy--windows-vista-and-later-.md).

 ## Administrator rights required